 Tailoring Sales to the Buyer

 Finally, let’s focus on tailoring a sales presentation to your buyer.
-Inbound salespeople are tasked with advising a prospective buyer on how your brand’s unique position fits the context of the buyer’s need, but that is the bottom of the four step inbound sales process which includes identifying the buyers problem, connecting with prospective buyers, and exploring solutions.
+Inbound salespeople are tasked with advising a prospective buyer on how your brand’s unique position fits the context of the buyer’s need, but that is the bottom of the four step inbound sales process.
+The four step inbound sales process includes identifying the buyers problem, connecting with prospective buyers, and exploring solutions.
 Smarketing helps align those stages of the buyer’s journey to the inbound sales processes.

 Just the Beginning of Smarketing

 The decision making stage is only the beginning of your sales and marketing efforts for your brand and personal selling is the cornerstone to your sales-marketing marriage.
 Hopefully through this series of articles, you’ve been able to see with your own eyes the value of smarketing.
-Just know that inbound is only the beginning of how your sales and marketing come together, but the fruits they produce will be immeasurable over time.
+Inbound is only the beginning of how your sales and marketing come together.
+The fruits sales and marketing produce will be immeasurable over time.